seatable/seatable-scripts/manual/plugins/common.md

 Arguments

-* value: The value corresponding to the geolocation type column
+* value: the value corresponding to the geolocation column
-* columnData: The value value corresponding to the geolocation type column The data configuration attribute of the corresponding column geolocation type column
+* columnData: the data configuration attribute of the corresponding column geolocation column

 Example